 The police seize drugs already in the country, either smuggled, grown or manufactured here.
 The number and quantity of these seizures are recorded and published yearly by the Home Office in the form of statistical bulletins.

 While the bulletins show what drugs are being reported and seized at the ports and on the streets, they reveal more about the activities of customs and the police than they do about what is actually available.
 For a full discussion of how these statistics should be interpreted see What do drug seizures tell us about availability?

-According to Home Office statistics published in November 2018:
+According to Home Office statistics published in December 2020:

-- Between 2016/17 and 2017/18, there was a 66% decrease in the quantity of anabolic steroids seized, from 5.2 million to 1.7 million doses.
+Between the years ending March 2019 and 2020, there was a 51% increase in the quantity of benzodiazepines seized, from 0.6 million to 0.9 million doses.

-- The most commonly seized types of NPS were synthetic cannabinoids (858 seizures), other NPS (448), NPS powders (135) and nitrous oxide (96).
+The most commonly seized types of NPS by police forces in the year ending March 2020 were synthetic cannabinoids (2,055 seizures), other NPS (275 seizures), NPS powders (97 seizures) and nitrous oxide (241 seizures).